Why bother with Microsoft Teams in 2020?

 Security features in Teams

 Microsoft 365 offers the following security features to support Teams:

 - Stores and encrypts your files in SharePoint.

 - If your users manage security in Microsoft 365 or Office 365, then they can do the same in Microsoft Teams because it integrates with SharePoint, Exchange, OneNote, and more.

 - Advanced Threat Protection (ATP), part of Defender ATP, integrates with SharePoint and OneDrive, which you can use for content management.
 ATP helps your team to identify malicious content and prevents users from accessing such content.

 - The Safe Attachments feature detects malicious attachments.
 You need to configure appropriate policies in Teams to handle such attachments.
 This way, you can prevent anyone from sending such attachments to other users.

-- Secure integration with Skype for Business, SharePoint and Exchange Online.
-The conditional access policies for these apps in your company will apply to Teams.
+- The conditional access policies for these apps in your company will apply to Teams.
 Take sufficient care to set up such policies correctly.

 - Teams helps you to remain compliant with appropriate security and privacy regulations by providing thorough information on all key compliance areas such as Data Loss Protection (DLP) and retention policies.